mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 TFRecord is a binary data file format defined by TensorFlow.

-The following example uses the `TFRecordDataset` API to load a TFRecord file and introduces two methods for setting the format of datasets.
+The following example uses the `TFRecordDataset` API to load TFRecord files and introduces two methods for setting the format of datasets.

 1. Specify the dataset path or TFRecord file list to create a `TFRecordDataset` object.